Ujimatsu-Chiya/Ujimatsu-Chiya.github.io/source/_posts/QUESTION/Project-Euler-255.md

 until $x_{k+1} = x_k$.

-As an example, let us find the rounded-square-root of n = 4321.
+As an example, let us find the rounded-square-root of $n = 4321$.

 $n$ has $4$ digits, so $x_0 = 7 \times 10^{(4-2)/2} = 70$.
 $$x_1 = \Biggl\lfloor{\dfrac{70 + \lceil{4321 / 70}\rceil}{2}}\Biggr\rfloor = 66$$